Data Controller vs Data Protection Officer: Main Differences

 Your business or DPO may hire a third-party compliance service to help process data.
 However, the DPO and service will not be responsible for the data since your business is the data controller.

-Reporting to the GDPR Authorities
+Reporting to the Regulatory Authorities

 The final distinction is the DPO's relationship with the GDPR authorities.
 Your business must comply with the GDPR as a data controller, but your DPO is responsible for proving your compliance with the GDPR.